 Ketamine & Mood Stability: Why Patients Feel More Balanced

-If you've lived with depression, anxiety, or mood instability, you know the exhaustion of it: the unpredictable shifts, the emotional overreactions, the mornings when your mood determines whether the day is going to be bearable.
+If you've lived with depression, anxiety, or mood instability, you know the exhaustion of it: the unpredictable shifts, the overreactions, the mornings when your mood alone decides whether the day is bearable.

 How Depression and Anxiety Create Mood Instability

 The mechanism has several moving parts.
 Neurotransmitters (serotonin, dopamine, GABA) become dysregulated, which makes emotions reactive and unpredictable.
-The amygdala, the brain's threat-detection center, becomes hyperactive and triggers anxiety or dread at minor stressors.
-The prefrontal cortex, which would normally calm those signals, is functionally offline and can't help you self-soothe.
-Rumination kicks in: thoughts spiral into worst-case scenarios that amplify the original emotional pain.
-And without stable neurochemistry, you swing between lows and brief high moments, never landing on a stable baseline.
+The amygdala, the brain's threat-detection center, becomes hyperactive and fires anxiety or dread at minor stressors.
+The prefrontal cortex, which would normally quiet those signals, is functionally offline and can't help you self-soothe.
+Then rumination takes over, and thoughts spiral into worst-case scenarios that amplify the original pain.
+Without stable neurochemistry, you swing between lows and brief high moments and never land on a steady baseline.

 The result is exhaustion.
 Everything feels unpredictable.
-You can't trust your own mind.
+You stop trusting your own mind.

 How Ketamine Restores Stability

-Ketamine modulates glutamate and promotes rapid neuroplasticity, strengthening the emotional regulation circuits that had been compromised.
-Within one to two weeks, patients commonly report fewer mood swings throughout the day, emotional reactions that feel proportional to situations rather than overblown, less reactivity to minor stressors, and a sense of groundedness in which emotions still flow but no longer destabilize you.
+Ketamine modulates glutamate and promotes rapid neuroplasticity, which strengthens the emotional regulation circuits that had been compromised.
+Within one to two weeks, patients commonly report fewer mood swings through the day, reactions that feel proportional to what actually happened rather than overblown, less sensitivity to small stressors, and a sense of groundedness in which emotions still flow but no longer knock them over.

 What I See in My Patients